-You may qualify for--or your employer may offer--a personal funding account (PFA).
-There are different types of personal funding accounts, but the one thing that they all have in common is that they allow you to use pre-tax funds to pay for specific healthcare costs.
+You may have purchased—or your employer may offer—a plan that includes a personal funding account (PFA).
+There are different types of personal funding accounts, but the one thing that they all have in common is that they allow you to use pre-tax funds to pay for specific

 A flexible spending account is a special account offered by your employer.
 There are 2 types of FSAs: healthcare FSAs, and dependent care FSAs.
 They allow you to pay for qualified healthcare or dependent care expenses on a tax-free basis.

 You aren't taxed when you deposit funds, or when you withdraw money for qualified healthcare expenses.